dhemery/DHE-Modules/modules/curve-sequencer.md

     Once a step starts,
     it always proceeds as if enabled,
     even if _ENABLED_ is turned off while the step is in progress.

+## Usage Notes

+**To restart a sequence in progress.**
+Send a rising edge to both _RESET_ and _GATE._
+The rising _RESET_ resets the sequencer to idle.
+The rising _GATE_ immediately starts the next sequence.

+**To generate a standard ADSR envelope.**
+- Enable four steps.
+- Attack:
+  Set the first step to _CURVE_ mode, and configure its level, curve, shape, and duration to generate the Attack stage.
+- Decay:
+  Set the second step to _CURVE_ mode, and configure its curve, shape, and duration to generate the Decay stage.
+  Set its level to define the sustain level.
+- Sustain:
+  Set the third step to _SUSTAIN_ mode.
+- Release:
+  Set the fourth step to _CURVE_ mode, and configure its curve, shape, and duration to generate the Release stage.
+- Set the the attack, decay, and sustain stages to advance on _LOW._
+- Set the release step to advance on _TIME_
+  (or any other condition other than _LOW_).

+If the _GATE_ goes low during the attack, decay, or sustain stage, the sequencer interrupts the stage, skips any intervening stages (because they are set to advance when the _GATE_ is low), and execute the release step.

+**To track the _IN_ voltage.**

+## Details

+Several non-intuitive aspects of the _Curve Sequencer_ modules require explanation.

+- **_RESET_ and _RUN._**
+    A rising _RESET_
+    sets the sequencer to idle
+    even while _RUN_ is off.

+- **Sequence starts at _OUT_ voltage.**
+    The sequencer starts each sequence
+    at the current _OUT_ port voltage.
+    This ensures that each step starts
+    at the same voltage where the previous step ended.

+- **_RESET,_ idle mode, and the _IN_ port.**
+    If _RESET_ is high while the sequencer is idle, the sequencer copies the _IN_ port voltage to the _OUT_ port.

+- **Reading the _IN_ port.**